With a variety of unique event spaces and a spectacular vi…

 Georgina has more than 20 years’ experience working in Indigenous affairs at national, state, local, and community levels.
 She has a strong record of involvement in strategic planning and developing business improvements and in implementing the strategic direction and thinking of organisations.

-Georgina is a former Board Member of Bravehearts and is currently on the Queensland Family and Child Commission Strategy Advisory Panel.
+Georgina is a former Board Member of Bravehearts and is currently an Advisor to Tourism and Events Queensland, Aboriginal and Torres Strait Islander Committee.

 Sally’s experience in business, including in the areas of corporate governance, risk management, strategy and business planning, organisational culture and stakeholder engagement, has been developed through her former executive roles in the legal industry and through 20 years’ experience as a non-executive director and board member.